-Teachers: Simona Guillen is our STEM Outreach Coordinator (STEM = Science, Technology, Engineering, and Math).
-Please contact Simona to arrange for campus visits to the planetarium, Ryan Geological Museum, and any other STEM outreach opportunities.
-You can reach her at 587-7586, or email@example.com.
+Teachers: Jayson Mitchell is our STEM Outreach Coordinator (STEM = Science, Technology, Engineering, and Math).
+Please contact Jayson to arrange for campus visits to the planetarium, Ryan Geological Museum, and any other STEM outreach opportunities.
+You can reach him at 587-7586, or firstname.lastname@example.org.

 With its new digital projection system, Zacheis planetarium now offers many more ways to get your students interested and excited about science, especially astronomy and earth science.

 - Professionally produced full dome movies: Our library currently includes twenty-four full-dome movies (eight are available in Spanish!), for some of which we can provide educators guides so you can prepare students for the movie in advance, or explore the topics further in the classroom afterward.
 The full-dome movies currently available can be found on the Movie Library page.

 - Introduction to the night sky: We can show your class what the sky looks like tonight or any night up to 100,000 years into the past or future, from anywhere on Earth!

 - Solar system lessons: Any part of the solar system (or the whole thing!) can be projected onto the dome to allow for discussions of the types of planets (what about Pluto?), the phases of the Moon, Earth’s seasons, and many other topics.
 The solar system and the heavens can be viewed from ANY solar system body – the Moon, Mars, Pluto – you name it!